giovanniberti/robusta/README.md

 with the name of the Java package the corresponding class belongs to.

-After that, the functions implemented can be written as ordinary Rust functions, and the macro will take care of converting to and from Java types for functions marked public and with a `"jni"` abi.
+After that, the functions implemented can be written as ordinary Rust functions, and the macro will take care of converting to and from Java types for functions marked public and with a `"jni"` ABI.
 By default if a conversion fails a Java exception is thrown.

-**NOTE: This library currently supports static methods only.**
+On the other hand, if you need to call Java function from Rust, you add a `"java"` ABI and either take as a first parameter an ordinary `self`/`&self`/`&mut self` or a `&JNIEnv`, and leave the function body empty.

+On these methods you can attach a `call_type` attribute that manages how conversions and errors are handled: by default, `#[call_type(safe)]` is implied, but you can switch to `#[call_type(unchecked)]` at any time, most likely with few or no code changes.

 ## Example
 ### Rust side